frandreoli/ieeetr_fra_biblio_style/README.md

 The language used is a special-purpose language described in the BibTeX documentation.
 A nice description can be found in the notes: [Tame the BeaST](https://tug.ctan.org/info/bibtex/tamethebeast/ttb_en.pdf) by Nicolas Markey (2009).

-Two examples of this modified bibliography style are given by:
+Two examples of this modified bibliography style can be found in the arXiv versions of the papers:

 <a id="Andreoli2021">[1]</a>
 Andreoli F, Gullans MJ, High AA, Browaeys A, Chang DE,